A Closer Look at Fiber Optic Cable Assemblies

 All "generic' jumper samples had 1 or more failures for cable pull and cable retention.

 |Manufacturer||Cable Pull (FOTP-6)||Cable Flex (FOTP-1)||Cable Torsion (FOTP-36)||Cable Retention (FOTP-6)||Cable Pull (FOTP-6)||Cable Flex (FOTP-1)||Cable Torsion (FOTP-36)||Cable Retention (FOTP-6)|

 |Load: 50N @ 0°||Load 4.9N||Load 15N||Load: 19.4N @ 90°||Load: 50N @ 0°||Load 4.9N||Load 15N||Load: 19.4N @ 90°|

 |Duration: 5s||Cycle: 100||Cylce: 10||Duration: 5s||Duration: 60s||Cycle: 100||Cylce: 10||Duration: 60s|

 **Remaining samples in group compliant to the test

 Figure 4: Failed Connections during axial and 90 pull test

 This study demonstrates the importance of high quality materials and process controls throughout all manufacturing operations, including final inspection and testing.
-While most any fibre optic patch cord can pass insertion loss, other critical parameters that are equally important include end face geometry, return loss, mechanical reliability, surface defects and cleanliness.
-According to this study, generic fibre jumpers from assembly houses are least likely to pass these critical parameters which can result in product failures and costly network down time.
+While most any fiber optic patch cord can pass insertion loss, other critical parameters that are equally important include end face geometry, return loss, mechanical reliability, surface defects and cleanliness.
+According to this study, generic fiber jumpers from assembly houses are least likely to pass these critical parameters which can result in product failures and costly network down time.
 Siemon was the only manufacturer to comply with all parameters because we use the highest quality components, consumables, test equipment and processes.
-One should ask, are the savings from using substandard fibre jumpers worth putting critical network performance and reliability at risk?
+One should ask, are the savings from using substandard fiber jumpers worth putting critical network performance and reliability at risk?